searxng/searxng/docs/admin/settings/settings_engine.rst

     tokens: [ 'my-secret-token' ]

-Unless a user has configured the right token, the engine is going to be hidden from him/her.
+Unless a user has configured the right token, the engine is going to be hidden from them.
 It is not going to be included in the list of engines on the Preferences page and in the output of `/config` REST API call.

 Tokens can be added to one's configuration on the Preferences page under "Engine